 On successful completion of this course, students will be able to:

 - Communicate a critical understanding of music, media technology and infrastructure

-- Explain the socio-economic and cultural impact of music media in everyday life
+- Explain the social, cultural and economic impact of music media in everyday life

 - Understand how media shapes and impacts our experience of music